ditt0132/MM/home.md

 What is Crucible?
 -----------------

-MythicCrucible is an add-on for MythicMobs that allows you to create custom items, placeable objects, and crafting recipes!
+MythicCrucible is the ultimate item add-on for Mythic!
+It allows you to create custom items, armor, blocks, "furniture" / placeable objects, crafting recipes, and more!

-Items can use any Mythic mechanics or skills, most triggers (including new triggers specifically for items), and many new special options!
+All of these can use any Mythic skills, stats, conditions, most triggers (including new triggers specifically for items), and many new special options!

+Crucible also comes with a powerful resource pack generator, allowing you to easily add custom models and sounds to your items - even armor, without Optifine - and can be generated directly from `.bbmodel` files.

 Manual
 -----